-Lee Conger is a Licensed Marriage and Family Therapist (LMFT) and Certified Integral Qigong and Tai Chi Teacher.
-Due to COVID-19, all the services he offers are virtual—psychotherapy (individual and group) and Integral Qigong and Tai Chi sessions.
+Lee Conger is a Licensed Marriage and Family Therapist (LMFT) and Certified Integral Qigong and Tai Chi Teacher, now offering services in-person (for clients who are fully vaccinated and boosted) and online—psychotherapy (individual and group) and Integral Qigong and Tai Chi sessions.

 "Beginning in 1999, I grew increasingly captivated by the idea that '[w]e become the stories we tell each other and ourselves, producing effects that range from the ridiculous to the sublime' (Jay S. Efrans, Michael D. Lukens, Robert J. Lukens; Language, Structure and Change: Frameworks of Meaning in Psychotherapy) and found myself enthralled during conversations and conjoint studies with a community of Narrative Therapy practitioners.
 Through the years, clients and I have benefitted from locating problems that we humans experience as entities apart from ourselves.